Chemical castration of sex offenders to be piloted in 20 prisons, says Mahmood

 The review led by former justice secretary David Gauke recommended reforms to overhaul the prisons system and make sure there is space to jail the most dangerous offenders after a string of emergency measures to deal with the capacity crisis.

-It also looked at ways to cut reoffending, with one proposal to consider further use of medication to suppress the sexual drive of sex offenders, currently being piloted in south-west England.
+It also looked at ways to cut reoffending, with one proposal to consider further use of chemical suppressants, currently being piloted in south-west England.

-Mr Gauke told Sky News on Thursday that exploring chemical castration for sex offenders is “worthwhile” as a way to reduce reoffending.

 In a statement to the Commons, Ms Mahmood said: “The review has recommended we continue a pilot of so-called medication to manage problematic sexual arousal.